Education and professional development for neurodivergent individuals

 Working together, higher education and employers can develop the future workforce and help to close the underemployment gap for neurodivergent individuals.

-It is estimated that 11% of college graduates are considered neurodivergent, though as much as 30% of any student body may fall into this category.1 And while neurodivergent individuals make invaluable contributions to the workforce, underemployment for neurodivergent adults runs at least as high as 30 – 40%.2 Therefore, it is critical that both higher education institutions and potential employers make inclusion a priority.
+Over 1 billion individuals identify as neurodivergent, including individuals with autism spectrum disorder (ASD), dyslexia, attention-deficit/hyperactivity disorder (ADHD), and more.
+And it is estimated that 11% of college graduates are considered neurodivergent, though as much as 30% of any student body may fall into this category.1 However, individuals with ASD have a 90% underemployment rate, the highest of any demographic.2 Neurodivergent individuals make invaluable contributions to the workforce, so it is critical that both higher education institutions and potential employers make inclusion a priority.

 The role higher education plays in neurodivergent students’ lives is a pivotal one—helping young adults lay the foundation for their life’s path.
 As these students begin their academic journeys, colleges and universities can help support their professional development, which is defined as educational and career training to support continuous new skill development, trend awareness, and career advancement.
 Some colleges and universities have already set strategies and programs in place to support their neurodiverse student population and ensure they're ready to enter the professional working world.